Rafid-Al-Ahsan/chef-recipies-client/README.md

 ```bat
 npm run dev
 ```

-## Usage
-Upon accessing the JobPortal Frontend application, users can:

-- Browse through job listings using the search and filtering options.
-- View the details of a job listing to understand the requirements and application process.
-- Apply for a job by submitting the necessary information and documents through the application form.
-- Please note that this is only the frontend part of the application.\

 ## Contributing
 We welcome contributions to improve the JobPortal Frontend project.
 To contribute, follow these steps: